Rage 2 impressions — fun wins

 But even if it doesn’t, I still like Rage 2.
 Artistically, it’s uninspired.
 But mechanically, it’s one of the best shooters I’ve played in years.
 Fun wins out.

 Rage 2 comes out on May 14 for PlayStation 4, Xbox One, and PC.
-Bethesda gave us a PC code for this review.
+Bethesda gave GamesBeat a digital PC code for the purposes of this review.